 Daren Ray joined Auburn University’s history faculty in 2015.
-He received his PhD in African History from the University of Virginia and his BA in History from Brigham Young University.
-Dr. Ray’s current research focuses on the construction and performance of identity in East Africa.
+He received his PhD and MA in African History from the University of Virginia and his BA in History from Brigham Young University.
+Dr. Ray’s book manuscript--Ethnicity and its Ancestors: Historicizing Tribes in East Africa--focuses on the construction and performance of identity in East Africa.
 He historicizes ethnicity in Africa by bringing evidence from archaeology, historical linguistics, and ethnography into conversation with Kiswahili literature, Mijikenda oral traditions, and British colonial records from the national archives of Kenya and Zanzibar.
 His research has received support from a Fulbright-Hays Fellowship (2009-10) and the Social Science Research Council (2008, 2013).

-Ray looks forward to expanding Auburn’s course offerings in African History and teaches in the World History program.
+Dr. Ray offers undergraduate courses in Early and Modern African History and welcomes graduate students interested in completing a minor field in Modern African History.
+He also teaches in the World History program, for which he is piloting the use of Virtual Reality experiences in large and small classes.
 Prior to joining Auburn University, he taught at Connecticut College and the American University in Cairo.